GoogleContainerTools/skaffold/docs/content/en/docs/tutorials/custom-builder.md

 ## Tutorial - Hello World in Go

-To walk through a buildpacks custom builder tutorial, see our [buildpacks example](https://github.com/GoogleContainerTools/skaffold/tree/master/examples/buildpacks).
+This tutorial will be based on the [buildpacks example](https://github.com/GoogleContainerTools/skaffold/tree/master/examples/buildpacks) in our repository.

 ## Adding a Custom Builder to Your Skaffold Project

-Now, configure your Skaffold config to build artifacts with this custom builder.
+We'll need to configure your Skaffold config to build artifacts with this custom builder.
 To do this, we will take advantage of the [custom builder]({{<relref "docs/pipeline-stages/builders#custom-build-script-run-locally" >}}) in Skaffold.

 First, add a `build.sh` file which Skaffold will call to build artifacts: